Summer in Chamonix

 Days out around Chamonix

-This is just a few of the more popular activities!
-Horse riding, swimming, glacier walking, via ferrata, hot air ballooning, helicopter rides, fishing, plunging gorges, tennis or Petanque… or the more relaxing French pleasures of a long lunch of local cheese and chilled Savoie Rose wine, taking in the stunning scenery from our shaded balcony or terrace, listening to the river and the birdsong.
+These are just a few of the more popular activities!
+Horse riding, glacier walking, via ferrata, hot air ballooning, helicopter rides, fishing, plunging gorges.
+Or the more relaxing local pleasures of a long lunch, chilled Savoie Rose wine, or taking in the stunning scenery from the balcony.

 Need a quick overview?
 My blog post lists the five things not to miss in summer!